hjkang0424/data-science-portfolio/README.md

 - **[Empirical_Asset_Pricing_using_Machine_Learning](https://github.com/hjkang0424/data-science-portfolio/blob/main/Empirical_Asset_Pricing_using_Machine_Learning.ipynb)**: Predict S&P 500 excess return by feeding 6 interest rate related characteristics and 7 primary stock characteristics.
 Apply different machine learning methods to select the model with best accuracy.

   - Lasso regression, Gradient Boosting Regression Tree, Random Forest, Support Vector Regression, Ridge regression, Long Short Term Memory, Ordinary Least Squares
+  - Visit [Here](https://hyohyokang.tistory.com/2) for detailed explanation of the project

  - **Prediction of PUBG Winning Placement** : Predict players' finishing placement based on their final stats, on a scale from 1(first place) to 0(last place) using player features data such as number of kills, type of weapon used, walking distance, and so on.